ibm-cloud-docs/codeengine/deploy-job.md

 To run jobs in {{site.data.keyword.codeengineshort}}, you must first create a container image that has all of the runtime artifacts that your job needs, such as runtime libraries.
 You can choose from many different ways to create the image, such as using the Docker `docker build` command, but keep in mind the following key things.
   * Unlike application images, job images do not have an HTTP Server.
   * The executable in the image must exit with a code of zero to be considered successful.
   * Your image can be downloaded from either a public or private image registry.
-For more information about accessing private registries, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).
+For more information, see [Accessing container registries](/docs/codeengine?topic=codeengine-add-registry).

 You can build your job from source code by using the [build container images](/docs/codeengine?topic=codeengine-build-image) feature available in {{site.data.keyword.codeengineshort}}.

 Note that each time your job runs, the most current version of your referenced container image is downloaded and run.

-## Create a job from a public repository
+## Create a job from a public registry
 {: #create-job}

 When you create a job, you can specify workload configuration information that is used each time that the job is run.
 You can create a job from the console or with the CLI.